-Mrs Collinson has been employed by the Company for 21 years and has held an executive position for 12 years.
-She is also the Company Secretary of ASX listed Tanami Gold NL (appointed 18 July 2013).
+Mrs Collinson has been employed by the Company for 22 years and has held an executive position for 12 years.
+She is also the Company Secretary of ASX listed Tanami Gold NL.

 PRINCIPAL ACTIVITIES

 The principal activity of the consolidated group during the financial year was to hold strategic investment positions in companies within the resource sector and to evaluate opportunities within the resource sector.
 There were no significant changes in the nature of the consolidated groups' principal activities during the year.